-If you withdraw from all classes before the 60% point in the term, you may owe part of the Federal Aid you received (also known as Title IV funds) — back to the Federal Government.
+If you withdraw from all classes before the 60% point, you may owe part of the federal aid you received (also known as Title IV funds) — back to the Federal Government.

 What happens if I drop classes after I receive my financial aid check(s) — but do not drop all classes?

 Your Pell, Cal Grant, and SEOG eligibility for a term is based on your enrollment level on the Financial Aid Census Day — which will be in the 10th week of the Fall term and the 11th week of the Spring term.

 If you receive your first payment based on an enrollment level of full time, 3/4 time, or 1/2 time — and then drop to “less than 1/2 time” before the Financial Aid Census Day . . . you will be considered to have been overpaid.
 The difference between your “less than 1/2 time” eligibility and what you were already paid—must be repaid!